 - Access to dozens of international markets

-- Complicated platform
+- Powerful trading platform

 So now that you have had a chance to ponder over some of the best online stock brokers in the space, we are now going to show you the step-by-step process of buying top AIM shares in the UK.
 By following the guidelines below, you could be in possession of your first AIM share in less than 10-15 minutes!